brunogritti/laravel-user-url-logs/README.md

 Use `php artisan make:user-url-logs` to run migration

-Apply `use LogURLs` to the models you want to keep track of
+Apply 'log-url' middleware to the routes you want to keep track of

 ## Roadmap

-* Save each column when created
-* Separate model saving in another function
+* Add response http status

 ## License